censof/ansible-financio/README.md

 - Miniconda*

-- open SSH connection to remote host  (root access)
+- open SSH connection to remote host

 *installed on host that running ansible script